thanhquoclam/scm_procurement/doc/functional_requirements.md

-# Functional Requirements Document: SCM Procurement Module (Phase 1 & 2)
+# Functional Requirements Document: SCM Procurement Module (Phase 1, 2 & 3)

-**Version:** 1.0
+**Version:** 1.1
-**Date:** 2025-04-01
+**Date:** 2025-04-10

 **1. Introduction**

-*   **1.1 Purpose:** This document defines the functional requirements for Phase 1 (Purchase Request Consolidation) and Phase 2 (Inventory Validation) of the SCM Procurement Odoo Module.
+*   **1.1 Purpose:** This document defines the functional requirements for Phase 1 (Purchase Request Consolidation), Phase 2 (Inventory Validation), and Phase 3 (Purchase Order Creation) of the SCM Procurement Odoo Module.
 It details the expected behavior, user interactions, data handling, and business logic necessary to achieve the module's objectives for these phases.
 *   **1.2 Scope:**
     *   **In Scope:**
         *   Creation and management of PR Consolidation Sessions.